-Students whose primary language is not English must satisfy the requirement in a language other than their primary language.
-One alternative for these students to meet the requirement is to substitute ENG-111 and one additional course in American literature, culture or civilization.
-Students seeking to pursue this option should consult with the Associate Academic Dean for a list of the courses approved by the department chairs in English, Classics, and Modern Languages and Literatures.
+Students whose first language is not English typically satisfy the requirement in a language other than their first language, either by successfully completing another language sequence at Furman or by substituting ENG-111 and one additional course in American literature, culture or civilization.
+Students seeking to pursue this option should consult with the Associate Academic Dean for a list of the courses approved by the department chairs in Asian Studies, English, Classics, and Modern Languages and Literatures.
 These substitute courses may not be used to satisfy any other core general education requirement.

 - A course considering ultimate questions (UQ)

 Courses considering ultimate questions invite students to engage metaphysical, religious and ethical questions in a direct and explicit way by examining ways in which individuals and societies have articulated what constitutes a good and meaningful life-as that is reflected in various past or present cultural or individual understandings of our obligation to others; our relation to the transcendent; and how these find expression in a rich variety of written, oral, and performative texts.